Meet the Team

 In my free time, I like to spend it with my kids, being outside, running and going to see live music.

-Marinda "Mindy" Kimmel (Staff - Clinical Supervisor)
+Marinda "Mindy" Kimmel (Staff - Clinical Supervisor and Therapist)

 Marinda Compassion, trust, and authenticity are essential pieces of a therapeutic relationship.
 Connecting with a therapist can help you (and/or your family member) find healing from difficult events, symptoms, and relationships.
 I emphasize a strengths-based and family systems approach with clients while incorporating Solution-Focused, Acceptance and Commitment, Gestalt, and Cognitive Behavioral Therapies in my work to help clients of all ages with depression, anxiety, trauma, relational/family difficulties, social-emotional development, grief/loss, and life-stage stressors.